-Bulk load This is useful when loading large quantities of data into a database using the Interactive SQL INPUT command.
+Bulk load This is useful when loading large quantities of data into a database using the Interactive SQL INPUT statement.
 Do not use the -b option if you are using LOAD TABLE to bulk load data.
-See -b dbeng12/dbsrv12 server option, and Importing and exporting data.

 Starting without a transaction log Use the -f database option for recovery—either to force the database server to start after the transaction log has been lost, or to force the database server to start using a transaction log it would otherwise not find.
-Note that -f is a database option, not a server option.
+The -f option is a database option, not a server option.

 Operating quietly The database server supports quiet mode.
 You determine how quiet you want the server to operate, ranging from suppressing messages or the icon in the system tray, to complete silence.
 To operate a completely silent database server on Windows, specify the -qi, -qs, and -qw options.
 With these options set, there is no visual indication that the server is running as all icons and all possible startup error messages are suppressed.
 If you run the database server in quiet mode, you can use either (or both) the -o or -oe options to diagnose errors.

-Note that the -qi and -qs options do not suppress windows caused by the -v (version) and -ep (prompt for database encryption password) server options.
-See:
+The -qi and -qs options do not suppress windows caused by the -v (version) and -ep (prompt for database encryption password) server options.

 Discuter à propos de cette page dans DocCommentXchange.